-In lieu of connecting to the Water Source Unit (WSU), user has the option to connect to IDU with the use of a USB to RS-485 connector kit.
+In lieu of connecting to the outdoor unit, user has the option to connect to IDU with the use of a USB to RS-485 connector kit.
 When connected through IDU, user will not be able to record data.

 This software can be used to both commission new systems and troubleshoot existing systems.
 LGMV data can be recorded to a ".CSV" file and emailed to an LG representative to assist with diagnostic evaluations.